AdobeDocs/experience-manager-64.en/help/assets/download-assets-from-aem.md

    ```/0100 { /type "deny" /url "*.assetdownload.zip/assets.zip*" }```

-1. You can also manually disable the OSGi component on a Publish instance, by navigating to the OSGi Console at `<aem-host>/system/console/components`.
+1. You can manually disable the OSGi component on a Publish instance, by navigating to the OSGi Console at `<aem-host>/system/console/components`.
 Locate `com.day.cq.dam.core.impl.servlet.AssetDownloadServlet` and click **[UICONTROL Disable]**.

 >[!MORELIKETHIS]
 >